+In 1906 a group of Christian business leaders saw a need among men experiencing homelessness and created our shelter on George Street.
 In 1911 a new residence was purchased at the corner of Waller and Daly, where the shelter remains today.

 Beginning as an emergency shelter, our programs have expanded over time into a modern service hub with wraparound health, community and social services to help the most vulnerable in our community.
 Our programs help shelter residents and community members in need:

 - Food, including resident and community meals for those would otherwise go hungry;

 - Shelter, including emergency intake and residential treatment programs;

 - Client Services, including employment and educational support, housing assistance, mental health services, job training and clothing;

 - Addiction & Trauma Services to support recovery;